-On August 6, 2021, we entered into the Avenue Loan Agreement, pursuant to which, we have borrowed \$15 million as of the date hereof.
+On August 6, 2021, we entered into the Loan and Security Agreement (the "Avenue Loan Agreement") with Avenue Venture Opportunities Fund, L.P. for a term loan in an aggregate principal amount of up to \$20.0 million, pursuant to which, we have borrowed \$15 million as of the date hereof.
 Pursuant to the Avenue Loan Agreement, we made monthly interest-only payments during the first fifteen months of the term of the Avenue Loan Agreement and began principal payments in December 2022.
-On March 31, 2023, the Company reached an agreement to amend the Avenue Loan Agreement to defer the interest only to September 30, 2023.
-The interest only period may be extended at the Company's option to December 31, 2023 if, by September 30, 2023, the Company has (a) received FDA approval for the HEPZATO KIT and (b) received net proceeds of at least \$10 million from the sale and issuance of equity securities or exercise of existing warrants.
+On March 31, 2023, we reached an agreement to amend the Avenue Loan Agreement to defer the interest only to September 30, 2023.
+At our option, we have since elected to extend the interest only period to December 31, 2023 and principal payments have been deferred until January 2024.

 The Avenue Loan Agreement bears interest at an annual rate equal to the greater of (a) the sum of 7.7% plus the prime rate as reported in The Wall Street Journal and (b) 10.95%.
-The interest rate at June 30, 2023 was 15.95%.
-The Avenue Loan Agreement is secured by all of the Company's assets globally, including intellectual property.
+The interest rate at September 30, 2023 was 16.20%.
+The Avenue Loan Agreement is secured by all of our assets globally, including intellectual property.
 The amount borrowed pursuant to the Avenue Loan Agreement matures on August 1, 2024.

-The Avenue Loan Agreement contains customary events of default, including, among other things, our failure to fulfill certain of our obligations under the Avenue Loan Agreement and the occurrence of a material adverse change in our business, operations or condition (financial or otherwise), a material impairment of the prospect of repayment of any portion of the loan, the failure to deliver an unqualified audit report and board approved financial projections within time periods set forth in the Avenue Loan Agreement, or a material impairment in the perfection or priority of lender's lien in the collateral or in the value of such collateral.
-In the event of default by us under the Avenue Loan Agreement, the lender would be entitled to exercise its remedies thereunder, including the right to accelerate the debt, upon which we may be required to repay all amounts then outstanding under the Avenue Loan Agreement, which could harm our business, operations and financial condition.
+The Avenue Loan Agreement contains customary events of default, including, among other things, our failure to fulfill certain of our obligations under the Avenue Loan Agreement and the occurrence of a material adverse change in our business, operations or condition (financial or otherwise), a material impairment of the prospect of repayment of any portion of the loan, the failure to deliver an unqualified audit report and board approved financial projections within time periods set forth in the Avenue Loan Agreement, or a material impairment in the perfection or priority of Lender's lien in the collateral or in the value of such collateral.
+In the event of default by us under the Avenue Loan Agreement, the Lender would be entitled to exercise its remedies thereunder, including the right to accelerate the debt, upon which we may be required to repay all amounts then outstanding under the Avenue Loan Agreement, which could harm our business, operations and financial condition.

-We anticipate that our existing cash and cash equivalents will enable us to maintain our current operations through past our anticipated PDUFA date of August 14, 2023.
-If we do not make our required monthly repayment on October 1, 2023, in accordance with the March 2023 amendment to the Avenue Loan Agreement, we would be in default of the Avenue Loan Agreement.
+If we do not make our required monthly repayment on January 1, 2024, in accordance with the March 2023 amendment to the Avenue Loan Agreement, we would be in default of the Avenue Loan Agreement.
 If we were to be in default of the Avenue Loan Agreement, our business and financial condition may be adversely impacted and result in us losing rights to certain or our assets, including intellectual property that is secured by the Avenue Loan Agreement.
 Furthermore, if we default on any installment under the Avenue Loan Agreement, we will not be eligible to use Form S-3 registration statements for an extended period of time, which could further adversely impact our ability to raise additional financing.